 I come to my work as a couples coach from a place of authenticity: I’ve been there.

-I have the professional training and certification that provide a strong grounding, and as a lifelong Boro Park, Brooklyn resident and member of the Orthodox Jewish community, I know how difficult it can be when your “real” life doesn’t turn out the way you thought it would – whether that means a divorce or a struggling marriage.
+I have the professional training and certification that provide a strong grounding, and as a lifelong New York resident and member of the Orthodox Jewish community, I know how difficult it can be when your “real” life doesn’t turn out the way you thought it would – whether that means a divorce or a struggling marriage.

 My first marriage resulted in three beautiful children – but ended after ten years.
 My second marriage was an ill-advised rebound relationship (looking for that quick fix) that lasted less than a year.